uwacyber/cits1003/cits1003-project/overview.md

 Similarity checking is enabled, allowing you to receive feedback on your report's similarity each time you submit before the deadline.
 If your similarity score is high (i.e., 50% or above), review your similarity report on LMS, revise your report accordingly, and resubmit before the deadline.
 If we receive a report with a high similarity, we will start a manual check and decide whether it constitutes an academic misconduct. &#x20;

 If you submit only once before the deadline, you cannot resubmit afterward.
-If you submit for the first time after the deadline, you cannot resubmit: this rule also applies to approved extensions—only one submission is allowed after the extended deadline. &#x20;
+If you submit for the first time after the deadline, you cannot resubmit: this rule also applies to approved extensions—only one submission is allowed after the original deadline. &#x20;

 ## Getting help